Lifetime Disability Pension FAQs

 An L&I Pension is the benefit paid to an injured worker who will never return to work.
 A pension is a Washington State L&I Claim Settlement with Lifetime Payments.

-If you cannot work again, because of a serious job injury, learn the L&I pension rules.
-A pension is a money payment every month for life.
-The dollar amount is roughly equal to your time loss payment for the rest of your life.
+If you cannot work again because of a serious job injury, learn the L&I pension rules.
+A pension is a monthly payment for life.
+The dollar amount roughly equals your time loss payment for the rest of your life.
 A pension is the best settlement benefit L&I has to offer.

 An L&I pension is not a retirement pension.
-This pension does not come from your company.
-It doesn’t matter if your employer does or does not have a pension plan.
+It does not come from your company, and it doesn’t matter if your employer has a pension plan.
 This pension is L&I retirement.

-This pension comes from L&I and not your employer.
+L&I pensions come from L&I and not your employer.
 It is an Injury Pension.
-This is a pension you get because you have an L&I claim with a career ending job injury.
-Pensions are a little-known and little-talked about benefit.
+This is a pension you get because you have an L&I claim with a career-ending job injury.
+Pensions are a little-known and little-talked-about benefit.
 Few workers have heard of a pension in the L&I context.
-If you have a chance to get a pension you owe it to yourself to ask questions and see if you qualify.
+If you can get a pension, you owe it to yourself to ask questions and see if you qualify.
 It could be the smartest thing you have ever done.

-How to Qualify for a Washington State L&I Pension?
+How do you qualify for a Washington State L&I pension?

 The road to a pension is a long and winding journey.
-Along the way you will meet claims managers, vocational counselors, employers, and independent medical exam doctors who don’t want you to get a pension.
+Along the way, you will meet claims managers, vocational counselors, employers, and independent medical exam doctors who don’t want you to get a pension.
 They will try to derail your pension journey.
-Keep in mind that L&I has ruined many a pension journey before you.
+Keep in mind that L&I has ruined many people’s pension journeys before you.
 This could be your first trip down the pension road.
 You will want to look ahead and see where you are going.
 Learn the pension rules and be prepared for the problems you will encounter.

 Do I Have a Good L&I Pension Claim?